 Planning for The Future

+How do you take all the information from the first stage and begin to plan for the future?
 Once the organization aligns on the current-state journey map, much of that same information can be used to optimize the future state.
 Those same departmental strategies from earlier meetings will be key, as will the customer feedback.
 Competitor intel and customer concept testing or focus groups are also good guides.

 The backstage includes actions and tools the business uses or must create to produce and support the frontstage interactions.
-Together, both have an important role in driving customer experience and must be reviewed carefully to ensure they support the optimized customer journey.
+Together, both have an important role in driving the customer experience journey and must be reviewed carefully to ensure they support the optimized customer journey.

 Evan Struke is passionate about helping clients drive meaningful value by keeping the customer at the heart of digital delivery and transformation.